AdityaJaiswal17/AdityaJaiswal17.github.io/_projects/fdm/Lid_drive_cavity_fdm.md

 # Lid-Driven Cavity Solver (C++ with OpenMP)

 This project implements a **finite difference method (FDM)** solver for the **2D incompressible Navier–Stokes equations** in a **lid-driven cavity flow** configuration.
 The implementation follows the **streamfunction–vorticity formulation** of the governing equations, mentioned in [IIST, 2010](https://old.iist.ac.in/sites/default/files/people/psi-omega.pdf).
-The above mentioned PDF also talks about discretization of the equation as well as the schemes used.
+The above mentioned PDF also talks about discretization of the equations as well as the schemes used.

 The code can be found [**here on GitHub**](https://github.com/AdityaJaiswal17/Finite_Difference_Methods/tree/main/Lid_Driven_Cavity).